fssa-batch3/prasanna.mohanram__web_project/README.md

    2. Fill the required information such as email, and password.
    3. Click the "login" button.
    - Expected Result:
-    1.The user is redirected to the user profile page.
+    1.The user is redirect to the user profile page.

 ## View account details: ( completed ✅ )
 ### Scenario 1: Successfully view account details Steps:

-- Log in as a user.
+1. Log in as a user.
 Navigate to the profile page.
-- View the account details such as name, email, and phone_number.
+2. View the account details such as name, email, and phone_number.
-- Expected Result: The user can view their account details.
+- Expected Result:
+1. The user can view their account details.

 ## Edit account details: ( completed ✅ )
 ### Scenario 1: Successfully edit account details Steps:

-- Log in as a user.
+1. Log in as a user.
 Navigate to the profile page.
-- Click the "Edit Profile" button.
+2. Click the "Edit" button.
-- Update the account details.
+3. Update the account details.
-- Click the "Save Profile" button.
+4. Click the "Save" button.
+5. Refresh once.
-- Expected Result: The user's account details are updated.
+- Expected Result:
+1. The user's account details are updated.

 ## Delete account details: ( completed ✅ )
 ### Scenario 1: Successfully delete account details Steps:

-- Navigate to the profile page.
+1. Navigate to the profile page.
 Click the "Delete" button.
-- A alert will come.
+2. A alert will come.
 Click "Yes".
-The user's account details are deleted.
+The user's account details will be deleted.
+3. The user will redirect to the login page.
+- Expected Result:
-- The use is redirected to the "User_entry"page.
+1. The user will redirect to the login page.